GentleCure Blog

 The most common types of skin cancer are:

-Knowing the differences between basal cell and squamous cell skin cancer can help you understand your treatment options, but both see extremely high success rates.
+Knowing the differences between basal cell and squamous cell skin cancer can help you understand your treatment options, but both see extremely high cure rates.

 It’s normal to be upset after receiving a cancer diagnosis, but statistics show that while you can die from skin cancer, it is highly unlikely.
 According to Cancer.net, common skin cancer deaths have been declining over the past several years.
 Of the 5.4 million people diagnosed with skin cancer every year, only 2,000 pass from basal cell and squamous cell skin cancer, with the five-year survival rate for basal cell near 99%.